samuelhoward1/Movies-API/movies-api/README.md

 Movie Database API

 A RESTful API built with Spring Boot and JPA for managing a movie database.
 Supports CRUD operations for movies, genres, and actors, with advanced filtering and search capabilities.
+To run this program, ensure you have Java version 21 installed.
+Clone the repository, navigate to the project directory, and use the following command to start the application:mvn spring-boot:run.

 Key Features:
 Genre: